mmckelvy/walk-object/README.md

 # is-pure-object
-A simple function that checks whether an object is actually a vanilla object.
+A simple function that checks whether an object is actually a pure object.

 ```
 const isObject = require('is-pure-object')